Dhakshineswar’s journey: driven by a big serve, via the US college route

 “There’s not enough players in India to practice with.
 Here, apart from the coaches, you also practice with players who have the same goal – go pro.
 It helps to be surrounded by people driven by the same mindset,” said Dhakshineswar.

 Graduating in May 2026, the 25-year-old still hasn’t got the full taste of the pro tour.
-In the little that he has this year so far, the Indian reached one Challenger semi-final and two quarter-finals and made his ATP 250 debut in Winston-Salem beating opponents ranked 300 and 126 in the qualifiers in singles.
+In the little that he has this year so far, the Indian reached one Futures semi-final, one Challenger quarter-final and made his ATP 250 debut in Winston-Salem beating opponents ranked 300 and 126 in the qualifiers in singles.

-“All of that gave me plenty of confidence going into the Davis Cup,” he said.

-And so, in the company of Indian teammates as a trump card debutant in Biel, Dhakshineswar did not feel too out of place.